Crunchyalex/AnalogForms/README.md

 Then, our required field looks at this hidden field value and if it is equal to "Between 1-5C" the required field stays hidden!

 ### Middle
+The middle shift, while perhaps being the most simple, took us quite a while to make!

 ![Middle](https://raw.githubusercontent.com/Crunchyalex/AnalogForms/master/Middle.png)

-The middle shift, while perhaps being the most simple, is a very code-heavy form.